pubky/pubky-knowledge-base/Explore/PubkyCore/Homeserver.md

 ## Decentralized Storage Architecture

-- Homeservers can be operated by individuals, cooperatives, or commercial entities, with the option for anonymous operation, promoting a decentralized and resilient storage ecosystem where users could tune their preferred redundancy while maintaining the benefits of a central homeserver.
+- Homeservers can be operated by individuals, cooperatives, or commercial entities, with the option for anonymous operation, promoting a decentralized and resilient storage ecosystem where users could tune their preferred redundancy while maintaining the benefits of a central Homeserver.
 - We do not yet have any mirroring or replication tools available yet.
 Feel free to build with us!

 ## User Data Control and Credible Exit

-- The current network is being bootstrapped by Synonym's first homeserver, which supports key accounts as a service, as well as all services required to operate the [[Explore/PubkyApp/Introduction|pubky App]].
+- The current network is being bootstrapped by Synonym's first Homeserver, which supports key accounts as a service, as well as all services required to operate the [[Explore/PubkyApp/Introduction|pubky App]].
 - While Synonym is currently not charging fees for homeserving, it is totally possible for anyone to run their own homerserver and require service fees or peer-to-peer micropayments, or any other requirement, to improve data redundancy and competition.
 - Homeserver operators can use [[Homegate]] for signup verification, implementing SMS or Lightning Network verification to prevent spam while preserving user privacy.
-- Synonym does not control who can join or serve data on the network, but in order to truly have a [[CredibleExit|"credible exit"]] the network will need to mature to have more providers of homeservers and Pubky applications.
+- Synonym does not control who can join or serve data on the network, but in order to truly have a [[CredibleExit|"credible exit"]] the network will need to mature to have more providers of Homeservers and Pubky applications.
-- We will also need to make it as easy as possible for people to host their own homeservers, and to host homerserver clouds.
+- We will also need to make it as easy as possible for people to host their own Homeservers, and to host homerserver clouds.
 - We also need to ensure that applications remain performant & reliable as the network fragments.

 ## Event Stream